By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 I had the chance to speak to soprano Jordan Auld, whose first year out of her music degree saw her tour China as part of the ensemble of Australian International Opera Company’s production of The Marriage of Figaro.
-During this tour she was also the cover for the role of Susanna.
-Jordan later performed the role of Musetta in BK Opera’s season of La Boheme.
+During this tour she also covered the role of Susanna.
+Later in the year, Jordan performed the role of Musetta in BK Opera’s season of La Boheme.

 When did you realise you wanted to pursue classical singing more seriously than a hobby?